Next.js 13: complete guide to Server Components and the App Directory

 }

-One way to use Layout components is to load data needed in all pages in the layout component.
-For example, we could load the user's profile in the layout component, and pass it to the page components.
+Layout components can be extremely useful also in case you need to load some data needed in all pages of a directory: for example, we could load the user's profile in the layout component, and pass it to the page components.

-To fetch data, we can use the new use hook, an experimental hook in React that uses Suspense to fetch data on the server.
+To fetch data in Layout Components in Next.js, we can use the new use hook, an experimental hook in React that uses Suspense to fetch data on the server.

 children,